 If properly managed, the squid could be a new, high-value fishery in these areas.
 But the development also presents challenges: The species could change the ecosystem, create bycatch issues, or alter the prey base available to other targeted species.

 Even success stories can create management challenges.
 Shortbelly rockfish flourished in the Blob’s warm embrace.
 And while it isn’t historically a targeted species, it still impacted fisheries.
-The spike in abundance almost closed the pacific hake fishery just two weeks into the season due to the increased amount of Shortbelly rockfish bycatch.
+The spike in abundance almost closed the Pacific hake fishery just two weeks into the season due to the increased amount of shortbelly rockfish bycatch.

 But better monitoring prevented catastrophe.
 “Based on best available date, [they were able to] adjust [… the by]catch limit to allow the hake fishery to continue to operate,” Free said.
 “This is a nice example of management being really nimble and flexible and responding rapidly like we need to see more of in the future.”